Amin-0513/ollama-ids-server/README.md

 > 💡 **Tip:** Npcap is compatible with most modern Windows 10/11 setups, provides better performance, and is actively updated.

+### 3. Set Up Neo4j Knowledge Graph

+1. Visit the official Neo4j website: [https://neo4j.com/](https://neo4j.com/)
+2. Create a free account or use an existing account.
+3. Download your database credentials (username, password, and connection URI).
+4. Update the corresponding configuration in the project code with your Neo4j credentials.

 ## 🚀 Getting Started

 Follow these steps to set up the project locally.